FlipperPA/pyromania/README.md

 ## Pre and Post Activation Hooks

-Your `venv` will contain to files which can be modified for pre and post activation options:
+Pyromania will create two hook files in your `venv` which can be modified for pre and post activation actions:

 * `venv/pre_activate.sh`: script is run before the `venv` is activated.
 * `venv/post_activate.sh`: script is run after the `venv` is activated.